Wh4t-20/maurealty-agent-portal/Backend/README.md

 ## Inform the team

-    Before making use of a new library, make sure it is agreed upon by the team to make use of it.
+    Before making use of a new library, make to inform the team for possible insights, and transparency.

 ## Update requirements.txt

     When using a new package, requirements.txt must be updated in order for other devs to keep track.
 Use the command:
-        "freeze > requirements.txt" while your virtual environment is ACTIVATED.
+        "pip freeze > requirements.txt" while your virtual environment is ACTIVATED.

 ## List down the newly used package/library in the Maurealty_Documentation Google Docs
     - https://docs.google.com/document/d/1dsLg1jZyhcZSHiplCnEE1YeuH9zjrx5_eoQr8WUDk_w/edit?tab=t.lhal6556envk